 According to Cleveland Clinic, high-fiber foods, such as foods with whole grains, help fight constipation by softening stool.
 Such fiber-rich foods also create less pressure against diverticulitis polyps.
 Keep in mind, though, high-fiber diets are only recommended for some diverticulitis patients.

-Most grain foods come in whole-grain options, including whole-grain pasta, whole-grain rice, whole-grain bread and whole-grain cereal.
+Most grain foods come in whole-grain options, including pasta, rice, bread, and cereal.
 So, it’s easy to find whole-grain alternatives when you grocery shop!

 Eat More: Beans